What is Shoulder Bursitis?

-- Shoulder pain with activities such as washing hair, reaching up to a high shelf in the cupboard.
+- Shoulder pain with activities such as washing hair and reaching up to a high shelf in the cupboard.

 How to Diagnose Shoulder Bursitis

 An ultrasound scan is often the most helpful investigation to confirm subacromial bursitis.
-MRI scan may also be useful.
+MRI scan may also be beneficial.

 What Causes Shoulder Bursitis?